Testing Supabase Magic Login in CI with Playwright

 Supabase Local Development

-The Supabase docs have a helpful guide for running Supabase locally on your machine; you can read that here.
-Once you’re familiar, start the local container for your app:
+The Supabase docs have a solid guide for getting Supabase running locally - check it out here.
+Once you’ve got the hang of it, fire up the local container for your app:

 $ npx supabase start